mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 that defines how machines can communicate on the internet.

+**MRO:**
+Method Resolution Order -
+The rules that Python follows
+when handling multiple inheritance in classes

 **PEP:**
 Python Enhancement Proposal -
 A PEP is a proposal scheme